neilflatley/enterprise-fetch/README.md

 A fetch wrapper with some nice enterprise features that are missing from the default fetch implementations, such as request timeout, request proxy, and a fully configurable retry policy.
 Designed to work in both browser and NodeJS server environments.

+ES6 module and CJS available for developers and pre-built minified bundles that can be used straight in the browser

 ## Simple usage

 The default export provides a fetch wrapper with a default retry policy set